sn-lab/MouseGoggles/README.md

 **Previous Updates**

-* (Feb 2025) New version of [MouseGoggles EyeTrack (version 1.1)](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.1) for a simpler assembly and dual-camera support with a Raspberry Pi 5.
+* (Feb 2025) New version of [MouseGoggles EyeTrack (version 1.1)](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.1) for a simpler assembly and dual eye-tracking camera support with a Raspberry Pi 5.

 * (Mar 2024) Added the [MouseGoggles EyeTrack](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.0) headset, for binocular eye/pupil tracking cameras integrated into the headset!

 * (Mar 2024) Added Code and instructions for closed-loop rotation feedback into the VR system (see the [rotation sensors](https://github.com/sn-lab/MouseGoggles/blob/main/Other%20Hardware/Installation%20README.md#rotation-sensors
 ) readme for details).

-* (Jan 2024) New MouseGoggles versions added to the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder!
+* (Jan 2024) New MouseGoggles Duo versions added to the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder!
 Versions 1.1, 1.2, and 1.5 detach the Raspberry Pi from the eyepieces, creating a smaller form factor headset.
 Versions 1.2+ adds the ability to adjust inter-eye distance.
 And version 1.5 uses newer, pre-assembled circular displays for the easiest-to-build version yet.

+# Building a MouseGoggles System

+All versions of MouseGoggles were designed using as many readily available, off-the-shelf parts as possible, with only a minimal number of custom 3D printed parts and circuit boards, to make assembly as simple as possible.
+To build a MouseGoggles system, navigate to the folder of the version you'd like to build in the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder and follow the included README for a comprehensive parts list, assembly guide, and software installation instructions.
+If you're not sure which version you'd like to build:

+* Do you need binocular VR with embedded eye-tracking?
+Try [Eyetrack version 1.1](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.1)).
+* Don't need eye-tracking?
+Go with the headset that is simplest and assemble and use, [Duo version 1.5](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/Duo/1.5)).
+* Only looking for monocoular visual stimulation with basic stimuli (e.g. gratings, edges)?
+Consider the even smaller and simpler [Mono version 1.0](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/Mono/1.0)).

 # About MouseGoggles